wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

   - server1.gym.lan

-  - instana
+  - instanaserver (not used)

-You will use Linux shell scripts provided for the lab, to build Liberty server packages, construct a Liberty- ND Collective that spans the server0 and server1 host VMs, and deploy the server package to these two host VMs.
+You will use Linux shell scripts provided for the lab, to build Liberty server packages, construct a Liberty- ND Collective that spans the **server0** and **server1** host VMs, and deploy the server package to these two host VMs.

 The Liberty-ND Collective that you will create is illustrated below: